 Your doctor or therapist might want you to have some specific goals for your training sessions, depending on the migraine diagnosis you receive.

-My doctor will be happy if I simply reduce the occurrence of them thus reducing the medications I use.
+Be realistic with your expectations of this method.
+Your doctor will be happy if you simply reduce the occurrence of them thus reducing the medications you need to use.

 Other goals/benefits: increased concentration, increased attention span, and increased ability to focus.